 Upon arrival in Casablanca, you will be met by our staff and transferred to your hotel for an overnight stay.

 Day 2: Casablanca – Rabat – Fes

 On the second day of our 15-Day tour from Casablanca to Merzouga Desert, we will firstly visit the economic capital of Morocco, Casablanca.
-After that, you will travel to Rabat, where you will see the Oudaya Kasbah and its beautiful gardens.
-This Kasbah is located at the mouth of the Abou Regreg river.
+After that, you will travel to Rabat.
+The last mention is where you will see the Oudaya Kasbah and its beautiful gardens.
+The Kasbah is located at the mouth of the Abou Regreg river.
 It was built during the reign of the Almohad dynasty in 1150 AD.
-Then we will visit the Mausoleum of Mohamed V and Hassan II, and Hassan Tower which is the minaret of an incomplete mosque in Rabat which was built in 1195 AD.
-After finishing the sightseeing of Rabat, travel on the road to Fez, where you will be fascinated by thousands of olive oil trees and farms on both sides of the road.
-Check in and overnight stay in Fes.
+Also, we will visit the Mausoleum of Mohamed V and Hassan II.
+Not to mention the Hassan Tower which is the minaret of an incomplete mosque in Rabat.
+It was built in 1195 AD.
+After finishing the sightseeing of Rabat, travel on the road to Fez.
+The latter is where you will be fascinated by thousands of olive oil trees and farms on both sides of the road.
+Check-in and overnight stay in Fes.

 Day 4: Fes – Moulay Driss- Volubilis – Meknes

-On the way to Meknes you will go back in time to the third century by visiting the most important archaeological site in Morocco: Volubilis, the best memorial of the Roman civilization in this part of Northern Africa which was listed as a UNESCO World Heritage site in 1997.
-A 45 minutes guided tour is scheduled here.
+On the way to Meknes, you will go back in time to the third century by visiting the most important archaeological site in Morocco.
+Volubilis, the best memorial of the Roman civilization in this part of Northern Africa. it is a UNESCO World Heritage site since 1997.
+Usually, we offer a tour of 45 minutes with a local guide.
 From Volubilis head towards Meknes which was the capital of Morocco under the reign of Moulay Ismail (1672,1727).
-Stop to take pictures of the Bab Al Mansour, one of the most remarkable gates in Morocco, built in the eleventh century by the King Al Mansour Adahbi.
+Stop to take pictures of the Bab Al Mansour, one of the most remarkable gates in Morocco.
+It was built in the eleventh century by King Al Mansour Adahbi.

 Day 5: Meknes – Midelt – Ziz valley – Erfoud – Merzouga

-Then continue the drive towards the pre-Saharan zone, passing by Errachidia and Erfoud, which is famous for its pottery and the interesting fossils which are a major industry in Erfoud.
-At around 350 million years ago Erfoud region was a part of the huge ocean.
-You will be impressed by the colored sand sea dunes of Erg Chebbiat Merzouga appearing from the horizon.
+After that, you will continue the drive towards the pre-Saharan zone, passing by Errachidia and Erfoud.
+The latter is famous for its pottery and interesting fossils which are a major industry in Erfoud.
+At around 350 million years ago the Erfoud region was a part of the huge ocean.
+You will be impressed by the sand sea dunes of Erg Chebbi at Merzouga appearing from the horizon.
 Overnight stay at the hotel.

 Day 6: Merzouga – Erg Chebbi (Desert Exploration – Camel Trekking for sunset)

-In the morning drive through the sand dunes passing fabulous landscapes on the edge of the Erg Chebbi, the largest sand dunes in Morocco.
+In the morning, First of all, drive through the sand dunes passing fabulous landscapes on the edge of the Erg Chebbi, the largest sand dunes in Morocco.
 You will see plenty of nomadic black tents in the middle of nowhere.
 Stop at a nomadic family to have tea and see what nomadic life looks like.
-You will discover the nomadic life of Touareg people by visiting Khamlia, a village where nothing has changed for centuries.
+Also, you will discover the nomadic life of the Touareg people by visiting Khamlia.
+The latter is a village where nothing has changed for centuries.
 Lunch in Khamlia village or at your hotel.
-After a short break we will go on a camel ride to meet one of the most fascinating sights you will ever see, the superb sunset in the middle of the high sand dunes of Merzouga.
+After a short break, we will go on a camel ride to meet one of the most fascinating sights you will ever see.
+The superb sunset in the middle of the high sand dunes of Merzouga.
 Overnight stay in a tent, in a desert Berber camp.
 Tonight you will play drums.
 Also, you can watch the wonderful starry sky.

 Day 7: Merzouga – Rissani – Todra gorges

 Getting to Ouarzazate, (Hollywood of Africa), and gate to the desert).
-This is a city situated in the middle of a bare plateau, south of the High Atlas Mountains.
+This is a city in the middle of a bare plateau, south of the High Atlas Mountains.
 Not to mention that it is mainly home to Berbers. the last mention constructed many of the prominent kasbahs and buildings for which the area is known.
-One of those building is Taourirt Kasbahcreated in seventeenth century.
+One of those buildings is Taourirt Kasbah found in the seventeenth century.

-This town is nicknamed as Hollywood of Africa because it has been noted as a film-making location, with Morocco’s biggest studios inviting many international film companies to shoot their movies like: Lawrence of Arabia (1962), The Living Daylights (1987), The Last Temptation of Christ (1988), The Mummy (1999), Gladiator (2000), Kingdom of Heaven (2005), Martin Scorsese’s Kundun (1997) and Babel (2005).
+This town is famous as the Hollywood of Africa because it has been noted as a film-making location.
+With Morocco’s biggest studios inviting many international film companies to shoot their movies like Lawrence of Arabia (1962), The Living Daylights (1987), The Last Temptation of Christ (1988), The Mummy (1999), Gladiator (2000), Kingdom of Heaven (2005), Martin Scorsese’s Kundun (1997) and Babel (2005).
 Overnight stay at the hotel.

 Day 9: Ouarzazate – Ait Benahddou – Taroudant

-At a distance of approximately 35 km from Ouarzazate the fortified village of Ait Benhaddou, like a sand castle, built in the eleventh century, lies on a hill along the Ounila River.
-Most of the town’s inhabitants now live in a modern village on the other side of the river; however, around five families are still living within this Kasbah.
+At a distance of approximately 35 km from Ouarzazate the fortified village of Ait Benhaddou, like a sandcastle, built in the eleventh century, lies on a hill along the Ounila River.
+Most of the town’s inhabitants now live in a modern village on the other side of the river.
+However, around five families are still living within this Kasbah.
 After the visit, we will drive you via Taroudant to reach the Hotel for the overnight stay, where the ninth day of our 15-Day tour from Casablanca to Merzouga Desert ends.

 Day 10: Taroudant – Agadir – Essaouira